 To support post-pill PCOS:

 - Supplement with quality forms of zinc and vitamin B6.
 These two nutrients nourish the ovaries and support ovulation.
 Zinc also helps to calm inflammation and prevents bacteria from growing on the skin.
+Take Me With The Pill is a multivitamin specifically formulated to support those on the pill and coming off the pill.

 - Manage your stress levels by reducing stressors such as caffeine, alcohol, and intense exercise (often easier said than done, we know).